How to get food to your parents in times of coronavirus

 |Aldi||Opening 30 mins early Mon-Sat for browsing only in England and Wales.
 Purchases can be made at any time in Scotland.|

 |Coop||Dedicated hour at 8-9 Mon-Sat, and 10-11 Sun|

 |Iceland||Nothing on the website|

 |Marks & Spencer||1st hour Mon/Thurs – check local store for opening times|

 |Waitrose||First hour of opening for all stores|

 The supermarkets are recruiting as fast as they can to ramp up home deliveries.
-We’ve heard reports of deliveries that were confirmed being cancelled at the last moment, and no option to choose another slot for 3 weeks, so it’s worth bearing that in mind.
-However, this could be so that the retailers can prioritise customers in the greatest need.
+There are fewer reports of deliveries being cancelled at the last minute, so calm is slowly returning. .

 Prioritising older and vulnerable people for deliveries is a great idea, but becomes more complicated if you are placing an order on their behalf.
 It’s also pretty difficult to get through to helplines at the moment.
 There are no perfect answers yet.